-Safety is everybody's concern and is always an important consideration at any construction site.
-Building construction can be one of the most dangerous occupations.
+- Safety is everybody's concern and is always the most important consideration at any construction site. - Building construction can be one of the most dangerous occupations.
 Since Habitat work crews normally have a high proportion of inexperienced people, everyone must pay particular attention to safety.
 Try to be conscious of the safety of others as well as yourself.
 An observer can often see danger better than the worker involved in the project.
-Be cautious at all times and ask questions.
-Do not go ahead with a task if you are uncertain how it is done, or if you are unable to do it.

-Safety is based on knowledge, skill and an attitude of care and concern.
-Supervisors should instruct each worker about the correct and proper procedures for performing each task.
+Be cautious at all times and ask questions. - Do not go ahead with a task if you are uncertain how it is done, or if you are unable to do it. - Safety is based on knowledge, skill and an attitude of care and concern. - Supervisors should instruct each worker about the correct and proper procedures for performing each task.
 This should familiarize the worker with the potential hazards of doing the tasks and advise him or her as to how such hazards can be minimized or eliminated.
-It is very important that we at Habitat know about safe work practices and follow them.